The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 39 Management Information System.

 40 The GCC is currently under review and a public consultation paper was released for the revised GCC from 3 March 2020 until 16 April 2020.
+As of September 2020, it was reported that CFM has been working with Malaysian Communications and Multimedia Commission and is in the process of tightening up the provisions of the GCC to ensure that consumer rights are protected.
 In the revised GCC, it appears that the provision on protection of personal information has been omitted.
 In any event, it can be argued that the PDPA still applies to licensees of the CMA.

 41 The Malaysian Communications and Multimedia Content Code also sets out privacy-related restrictions.

 43 The proposed Guidelines have not been formalised to date.

 44 The public consultation paper has not been formalised to date.

 47 The Personal Data Protection (Appeal Tribunal) Regulations 2021 which provides for the conduct of appeals before the Appeal Tribunal came into effect from 15 April 2021.

 51 NACSA was established in February 2017 and is the national lead agency for cybersecurity matters, with the objective of securing and strengthening Malaysia's resilience in facing threats of cyberattacks.